-1. Landscape Requ uirements Canopy Tree Requirement Minimum of 1 canopy tree must be planted for every 6 parking spaces.
+1. Landscape Requirements Canopy Tree Requirement Minimum of 1 canopy tree must be planted for every 6 parking spaces.
 This calculation includes any tree planted within 6' of the parking lot's edge and is measured from back of curb to existing or planted tree trunk.
-Required Island Locations There shall be no more than 10 continuous parking spaces in a freestanding row without a fandscape island.
-Minimum Width of Islands 6' minimum width.
+Required Island LocationsThere shall be no more than 10 continuous parking spaces in a freestanding row without a landscape island.
+2 Minimum Width 6' minimum width.
 Islands must meet pervious surface and soil volume requirements outlined in Table (L3).
-Required Trees Within Islands Minimum of 1 canopy tree per island and 2 canopy trees in double islands.
-See Table (L2) for minimum caliper requirements. a b 2.
-Landscape Medi an Requirements C Required Median Location Required in each free-standing bay of parking that abuts a driveway, alley or road internal to the parking lot d Minimum Width 6' minimum; Landscaped medians must meet the pervious surface and soil volume requirements as described in Table (L3)
+Required TreesMinimum of 1 canopy tree per island and 2 canopy trees in double islands.
+See Table (L2) for minimum caliper requirements. a 0 2.
+Landscape Medi anne unu anne source assume the source of th G Required Median Location Required in each free-standing bay 2 of parking that abuts a driveway, alley or road internal to the parking lot Minimum Width 6' minimum; Landscaped medians must meet the pervious surface and soil volume requirements as described in Table (L3)